mlresearch/r1/README.md

-# PMLR V2
+# PMLR V1

-To suggest fixes to this volume please make a pull request containng the changes requested and a justificaiton for the changes.
+To suggest fixes to this volume please make a pull request containng the changes requested and a justification for the changes.

 To edit the details of this conference work edit the [_config.yml](./_config.yml) file and submit a pull request.